agama-project/agama/doc/deployment_guide_s390.md

 sudo chmod a+u boot s390x/initrd
 ```

-**Note:** Setting up an installation server (NFS or FTP) is out of the scope of this document, refer to preparing for installation documentation for installation details.
+**Note:** Setting up an installation server (NFS or FTP) is out of the scope of this document, for further information, refer to [preparing for installation](https://documentation.suse.com/sles/15-SP4/html/SLES-all/cha-zseries.html#sec-zseries-prep) documentation.

 ## Example of z/VM machine installation